Goal 16: Peace, Justice and Strong Institutions

 Claudia Emerson is upholding ethical standards in global health research, to promote sustainable societies based on inclusive, just and accountable institutions. |

-Claudia Emmerson, Associate Professor, Philosophy
+Claudia Emerson, Associate Professor, Philosophy

 ETHICS AND ACCOUNTABILITY IN GLOBAL HEALTH RESEARCH